You probably hear the word "branding" several times a day. It's become one of the most common subjects in entrepreneurship — and for good reason.

 While authenticity is undeniably important for any personal brand, you also have to have boundaries.
 Before you begin to present your online persona to the world, decide what you will and will not share with your followers.

-For many entrepreneurs, for example, family is off limits.
+For many entrepreneurs, for example, family is off-limits.
 They don't want to subject their loved ones to online scrutiny.

 Other entrepreneurs have no problem with posting anecdotes, photographs, and other information about their families online.
 There's no wrong answer — you have to decide what is right for yourself.

 You can also decide what you want to share with regard to your education, work history, personal struggles, and anything else about your personal life.
 Choosing not to share certain things doesn't make you any less authentic as long as you don't make up an opposite truth.
+It's important to be intentional when crafting your online presence because it's a digital business card to represent you before people get a chance to communicate with you.

 Build a Website for Your Brand